-We had seen this pretty yellow field and barn the week before on the road between Hopkinsville and Cadiz, KY and had pulled over to photograph it.
+We had seen this yellow field and barn the week before on the road between Hopkinsville and Cadiz, KY and had pulled over to photograph it.

 We saw a road with geese strutting across it.

 He’s curious, too.
 That’s why I married him.
-I knew, he’d take the road.
+I knew he’d take the road.
 We drove a little further and what we saw was unbelievable.

-He’s kidding, but still.
+He was kidding, but still.

 I told him to move out of the way.
+A sprayer was coming.

-I read a little more about rapeseed.
+I read a more about rapeseed.
 I learned that in the 1970s, a group of Canadian plant breeders sought to develop an edible, nutritious oil that would grow well in the prairies.
 They succeeded — the seeds they developed from the rapeseed plant are 44% oil, more than double the oil content of soybeans, and only 7% saturated fat, the lowest of any vegetable oil.
 The other 56% of the seed is milled to make a high-protein meal used to feed livestock.

 The Canadians needed a new, more respectable name for their cultivar.
 They came up with can-o-l-a, Canada-oil-low-acid.
 Canola is the most profitable crop grown in Canada, and Canada remains the global center for research on their “Made in Canada” crop.